tri2820/imply/README.md

 To self-host Imply, follow the [self-hosting guide](/docs/SELFHOST.md).

-## Proudly Open Source

-We value contributions and feedback.
-Join and help us shape the future (literally 😃).

 ## License

 Imply is released under the **MIT License**.
 See [LICENSE](LICENSE) for details.